en

 The Morita family has been producing Sake in Tokoname since 1665.
 They diversified into other fields such as Soy sauce and Miso production and have made a name for themselves over the years.

-You can learn all about Morita and Akio Morita at the Morita Aji no Yakata, a beautiful old building housing a small museum, shop, and restaurant where you can try Miso-based dishes as well as Soy sauce soft-serve ice cream.
+You can learn all about Morita and Akio Morita at the Morita Aji no Yakata, a beautiful old building housing a small museum, shop, and restaurant where you can try miso-based dishes as well as soy sauce soft-serve ice cream.

 Morita Aji no Yakata (盛田味の館)